-GENERAL OBLIGATION SCHOOL BONDS, SERIES 2016B, in the principal amount of \$5,035,000\ dated the date of delivery in the denomination of \$5,000 or multiples thereof, and maturing as shown on the front page of the official statement.
+GENERAL OBLIGATION SCHOOL REFUNDING BONDS, SERIES 2016, in the principal amount of \$3,625,000 dated the date of delivery in the denomination of \$5,000 or multiples thereof, and maturing as shown on the front page of the official statement.

 ADJUSTMENTS TO PRINCIPAL AMOUNT AFTER DETERMINATION OF BEST BID.
 The aggregate principal amount of the Bonds, and each scheduled maturity thereof, are subject to increase or reduction by the Issuer or its designee after the determination of the Successful Bidder.
-The Issuer may increase or decrease each maturity in increments of \$5,000.
-However, the issuance size will not, when combined with the total principal amount of the Series 2016A issue, exceed \$10,000,000.
+The Issuer may increase or decrease each maturity in increments of \$5,000 to produce the savings structure desired by the Issuer.
 Interest rates specified by the Successful Bidder for each maturity will not change.
 Final adjustments shall be in the sole discretion of the Issuer.